eye-division/susanmoxley/_gallery/jewellery.md

 title: Jewellery
 description_markdown: >-
-  Since 2006 Susan Moxley has been making Sterling silver jewellery incorporating beach pebbles, slate and pummice from Greece.
-Her designs are determined by the naturally pummeled and sea polished pebbles which she carefully selects and matches.
-The silver is beaten and fold- formed to create unique pieces of jewelley that speak with the same voice as her two dimentional work.
+  Since 2006 Susan Moxley has been making Sterling silver jewellery incorporating beach pebbles, slate and pumice from Greece.
+Her designs are determined by the naturally smoothed and sea polished pebbles which she carefully selects and matches.
+The silver is beaten and fold- formed to create unique pieces of jewellery that speak with the same voice as her two dimensional work.
 homepage_description_markdown:
 frontpage: true
 page_order_number: 4